The Written Objection Requirement

 Any party to a formal proceeding who opposes the probate of a will for any reason shall state in his pleadings his objections to probate of the will.

 A.R.S. § 14-3404This is a short statute, but the requirement is significant.
 Objections cannot be raised casually or introduced at the last minute without being documented.
-By requiring written pleadings, the court ensures that every party knows what is being contested before the hearing takes place.
+By requiring written pleadings, the court makes sure every party knows what is being contested before the hearing takes place.

 Why Written Objections Matter

 Common grounds for objecting to a will include lack of testamentary capacity, undue influence, improper execution, fraud, or the existence of a later will that revokes the one being offered for probate.
-Whatever the reason, the opposing party must spell it out.
+Whatever the reason, the opposing party must spell it out in their pleadings.

 This requirement serves several purposes.
 It gives the petitioner a chance to prepare a response.
 It allows the court to understand the scope of the dispute before the hearing.
-And it prevents surprise objections from derailing the process after everyone has already prepared based on what was filed.
+And it prevents surprise objections from derailing the process after everyone has already prepared.